jotpowers/Personal-Growth/CareerDevelopment-Planning.md

 Go over these with your manager to ensure that you can get budget funding and management support for these.

 ### Non-work related improvement
-It could be that how you want to grow doesn't involve PayPal or even technology.
+It could be that how you want to grow doesn't involve Acme Inc (purveyors of the world's finest flying anvils)  or even technology.
 That is still a valid development plan, but different managers may have different levels of support for that.
 From my perspective (Jot) my goal is to provide you the best support I can in growth, regardless as to it's direct correlation to what you do now.
 It would be great if they do, but it's not necessary.

-# Interlude
+## Interlude
 One thing that is natural for people to do is to focus on what they think they are bad at and how can you fix that?
 Although that is important, I'd ask you to also think at:

 * What am I good at and how can I get even better at it?